Loxone Maxx Control plugin

-Due to the fact that Loxone can only combine either Virtual Inputs or Virtual Outputs in a Template file, two different Templates have to be installed:
+Because Loxone can only combine either Virtual Inputs or Virtual Outputs in a template file, two different templates have to be installed:

 • MAXX-CONTROL which allows to set parameters to the amplifier